bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/09_2_P2WSH_CLTV.md

 For the first scenario, we note that our witness stack contains
   * Alice_0 signature
   * 1, which is equivalent to OP_TRUE
-  * the redeem script, that we can decode with `decodescript`
+  * the witness script, that we can decode with `decodescript`

 For the second scenario, we note that our witness stack contains
   * Alice_0 signature
   * Bob_0 signature
   * an empty string, which is equivalent to OP_FALSE
-  * the redeem script, that we can decode with `decodescript`
+  * the witness script, that we can decode with `decodescript`

 ## What's Next?